 manifest validity period may be quite long, too.
 Issuing a new TA

-and distributing the associated TAL to clients would involve a large
+and distributing the associated Trust Anchor Locator (TAL) [RFC8630] to clients would involve a large

 amount of work for TA operators and RPs.
 Additionally, depending on

 the RP implementation being used, there would be a limited degree of